dekarrin/ictiobus/docs/fishi-usage.md

     ```

 Which, since any FISHI without a section header will be interpreted as a
-continuation of the section from before, is interpreted the same as this:
+continuation of the last section that was defined, is interpreted the same as
+this:

     ```fishi
     %%tokens